guntsvzz/DSAI-AIT/Homework_AIT/Algorithm Design/Project/README.md

 # Autistic Application using Dependency Parsing
-This project is
+This project aims to create Graphical User Interface(GUI) which is support special kids with autism and other non-verbal communicators and manipulate data using algorithms then comparing each other with time complexity.

 ## Dependencies :
 - Tkinter Library